 attract resources in the form of interbank loans.

-provide the following divisions of the Bank:
+are provided by the following divisions of the Bank:

 a) Customer Relations Department: